In today's time-crunched, two-career household, does spring cleaning still have a place? Absolutely! It's a necessary task that can't be overlooked.

 The waxed paper protects your carpet and keeps the furniture legs from getting wet as the carpet dries.
 Open the windows to speed up the drying process, which can take a day or more.

-If you're not the furniture-shifting and machine-renting type, make it easy on yourself by calling in a professional carpet and upholstery cleaner to do the deep cleaning work and taking the morning off.
+If you're not the furniture-shifting and machine-renting type, make it easy on yourself by calling a professional carpet and upholstery cleaner to do the deep cleaning work and take the morning off.

-Easy spring cleaning shortcuts for floors: No-wax floors don't need a polishing treatment, but an occasional makeover will keep them looking fresher - and add a protective buffer that could help them last longer.
+Easy spring cleaning shortcuts for floors: No-wax floors don't need a polishing treatment, but an occasional makeover will keep them looking fresher—and adding a protective buffer could help them last longer.

 You can use a floor cleaner that cleans, shines, or both.
 It's best to follow label directions for proper use of each product.